reincas/YALIP/README.md

 1. Energy level index or tuple of overlapping level indices
 2. Short name or tuple of short names of the respective levels
-3. Barycenter energy of the line in cm<sup>-1</sup>
+3. Measured barycenter energy of the line in cm<sup>-1</sup>
 4. Error margin of the line energy in cm<sup>-1</sup>
-5. Dimensionless oscillator strength of the line
+5. Measured dimensionless oscillator strength of the line
 6. Error margin of the oscillator strength

 The level index connects the measurement to specific calculated energy levels.